Azure/typespec-azure/docs/getstarted/azure-core/step04.md

-# 4. Defining Your First Resource
+# 4. Defining your first resource

 In the context of your service, a "resource" is a fundamental entity that your service manages.
 For our `WidgetService`, the most basic entity we need is a `Widget`.

 To create a `Widget`, we need to define a `model` and annotate it with the `@resource` decorator.

-## Code Implementation
+## Code implementation

 After the top-level `namespace` declaration, add the following lines: